metosin/reitit/doc/ring/coercion.md

 ## Defining parameters and responses

-Parameters are defined in `:parameters` key and responses in `:responses`.
+Parameters are defined in route data under `:parameters` key.
+It's value should be a map of parameter `:type` -> Coercion Schema.

+Responses are defined in route data under `:responses` key.
+It's value should be a map of http status code to a map which can contain `:body` key with Coercion Schema as value.

 Below is an example with [Plumatic Schema](https://github.com/plumatic/schema).
-It defines input schemas for `:query`, `:body` and `:path` parameters and a schema for a successful response `:body`.
+It defines schemas for `:query`, `:body` and `:path` parameters and for http 200 response `:body`.

 Handler can access the coerced parameters can be read under `:parameters` key in the request.